Angry Birds Seasons: Release

+Rovio continued to support Angry Birds Seasons with regular updates after the initial release, with the final update being released in December 2016.

-Season 2010
+Season 2010 (2010)

-The first season began in October 2010, when Rovio released a Halloween edition.
+Season 2010 began in October 2010, when Rovio released a Halloween edition.
 Angry Birds Halloween, exclusive to iOS at the time and a separate game, included levels with Halloween-themed music and graphics.
 On December 1, 2010, Rovio changed the name to Angry Birds Seasons to iOS, Android, and Symbian 3 devices.
 Seasons introduced 25 Christmas-themed levels, one for each day leading to the holiday, similar to an Advent calendar.
 All versions include the previously exclusive Halloween levels and are offered as separate, stand-alone paid applications, with the exception of the free, ad-supported Android version; Angry Birds Halloween users on iOS received the Seasons levels as a free upgrade.
 The Halloween version was given the episode title "Trick or Treat", while the Christmas episode was entitled "Season's Greedings".

-Season 2011
+Season 1 (2011)

-Season 2011 started In February 2011, when Rovio released a Valentine's Day update to Angry Birds Seasons, entitled "Hogs and Kisses", complete with new themed levels and graphics, as well as the option to send Angry Birds-themed Valentine's Day messages through Facebook.
+Season 1 started In February 2011, when Rovio released a Valentine's Day update to Angry Birds Seasons, entitled "Hogs and Kisses", complete with new themed levels and graphics, as well as the option to send Angry Birds-themed Valentine's Day messages through Facebook.
 In March 2011, Rovio released a new St. Patrick's Day update, entitled "Go Green, Get Lucky;" followed by an Easter update, entitled "Easter Eggs", in April 2011; and a summer update, "Summer Pignic", in June 2011, which would be the only non-Christmas episode to feature an Advent calendar layout.
 In September 2011, "Moon Festival" was released in conjunction with the Chinese Mid-Autumn Festival.
 October 2011 is when the second Halloween update, "Ham'O'Ween", released and introduced a new orange bird, known as Bubbles.
 In December 2011, "Wreck the Halls" was released with 25 Christmas-themed levels also arranged in an Advent calendar layout.